dotnet/designs/accepted/2022/enhance-vector-codegen.md

 }
 ```

-will result in the following stub
+which will result in `elementCount` being selected as a source, with a threshold defined based on the `if` conditional:

 ```C#
 #[Vectorize]